LunarWatcher/Dragon/uncaught.md

 PS: I'm not English speaker so sorry if I made some English mistake.

+I hope someone can help and I thank you in advance for any help!

 What have I done wrong here and should there be a better way of doing this. **Any suggestions are greatly appreciated**